lightspaceliam/dotnetcoresandbox/README.md

 5. If .NET Core 3.1^ is installed, you will see a Unicorn
 6. If not run command: dotnet tool install --global dotnet-ef
 7. Then run: dotnet ef
-8. If you see the Unicorn proceed
+8. If you see the Unicorn proceed, if not refer to references in /Entities/ReadMe.md
 9. Run command: dotnet ef database update
 10. View you newly created database: SandboxDbContext with two tables People & Products